top of page

 Marble Surface

-A small, light green glazed faience amulet depicting a seated cat.
+A light green glazed faience amulet depicting a seated cat.
 The animal is shown seated on its haunches, front paws straightened at the front and ears erect.
 Suspension loop behind the neck.

-Egyptian Late period: 6th-1st century B.C.
+Ancient Egyptian Late period: 6th-1st century B.C.

-Height 21.6 mms (0.85 ins).
+Height 30.8 mms (1.2 ins).

-For similar see C. Andrews, 'Amulets of Ancient Egypt' (London 1994), p.32.
+Ref: For similar see C. Andrews, 'Amulets of Ancient Egypt' (London 1994), p.32.

 An Egyptian cat amulet served as a charm for protection and fertility, representing the goddess Bastet.
 The belief in cats as carriers of the spirit of gods also contributed to a general sense of good luck associated with having a cat in the home.
 Amulets were particularly popular among women who wished to become pregnant or who were already pregnant, relying on the goddess's power to ensure a healthy pregnancy and child.

-See our blog on amulets
+See our blog post on amulets

-Egyptian faience amulet of a cat
+Egyptian green glazed faience amulet of a cat

-SKU: K816
+SKU: K815

 Quantity